-Harpochloa falx is a summer rainfall perennial grass that grows in dense tussocks to a height of well over half a metre.
+Harpochloa falx is a summer rainfall perennial grass that grows in dense tussocks to a height of well over 50 cm.
 The common name of caterpillar grass comes from the attractive shape of the flower.
 The inflorescence is a striking one-sided spike that often bends into a mild curve or sickle shape.

 This grass is very palatable and provides good grazing whilst young, but becomes hard later in the season.
-Florists also use this grass in flower arrangements (www.plantzafrica).
+Florists also use this grass in flower arrangements (www.plantzafrica; www.davesgarden.com).